A Large RGB-D Dataset for Semi-supervised Monocular Depth Estimation: Related Work

-In this section, we briefly review and discuss three lines of works that are most relevant to our work.
+In this section, we briefly review and discuss three lines of work that are the most relevant to our study.

-\subsection{Stereo Matching}
+\subsection{Stereo matching}

 The objective of stereo matching is to find a set of corresponding points between two (or more) images.
 The correspondence map is converted into a depth map using stereo calibration parameters.
 Early studies based on CNN attempted to measure the similarity between patches of two images.
-Han \emph{et al.} \cite{han2015matchnet} proposed a siamese network that extracts features from patches followed by the similarity measure.
-Zbontar and LeCun \cite{MCCNN} computed the matching cost through CNNs and applied it to classical stereo matching pipelines consisting of cost aggregation, depth optimization, and post-processing.
-Luo \emph{et al.} \cite{luo2016efficient} proposed to compute the matching cost by learning a probability distribution over all depth values and then performing an inner product between two feature maps.
-Note that these approaches focused on computing the matching cost through CNNs and remaining procedures for the stereo matching still rely on conventional hand-crafted approaches.
+Han \emph{et al.}~\cite{han2015matchnet} proposed a Siamese network that extracts features from patches followed by a similarity measure.
+Zbontar and LeCun~\cite{MCCNN} computed the matching cost using CNNs and applied it to classical stereo matching pipelines consisting of cost aggregation, depth optimization, and post-processing.
+Luo \emph{et al.}~\cite{luo2016efficient} proposed computing the matching cost by learning a probability distribution over all depth values and then computing the inner product between two feature maps.
+Note that these approaches focused on computing the matching cost using CNNs and the remaining procedures for the stereo matching still rely on conventional handcrafted approaches.

 Recent approaches have attempted to predict a depth map in an end-to-end fashion, achieving a substantial performance gain.
-Mayer \emph{et al.} \cite{DispNet} proposed a new method, named DispNet, that uses a series of convolutional layers for cost aggregation and then regresses a depth map.
-Pang \emph{et al.} \cite{CRL17} introduced a two-stage network, called cascade residual learning (CRL), by extending the DispNet \cite{DispNet}.
-The first and second stages calculate depth maps and their multi-scale residuals, and then the outputs of both stages are combined to form a final depth map.
-Kendall \emph{et al.} \cite{kendall2017end} introduced a new end-to-end approach that performs the cost aggregation using a series of 3-D convolutions.
-Chang \emph{et al.} \cite{chang2018pyramid} incorporated a contextual information through 3-D convolutions using stacked multiple hourglass networks over cost volume.
-The above-mentioned stereo matching approaches can be utilized as the teacher network in our framework.
+Mayer \emph{et al.}~\cite{DispNet} proposed a new method, named DispNet, which uses a series of convolutional layers for cost aggregation and then employs regression to obtain the depth map.
+Pang \emph{et al.}~\cite{CRL17} introduced a two-stage network, named cascade residual learning (CRL), which is an extension of DispNet \cite{DispNet}.
+The first and second stages are used to calculate the depth maps and their multi-scale residuals, and then the outputs of both stages are combined to form a final depth map.
+Kendall \emph{et al.}~\cite{kendall2017end} introduced a new end-to-end approach that performs cost aggregation using a series of 3-D convolutions. {Chang \emph{et al.}~\cite{chang2018pyramid} incorporated a contextual information through 3-D convolutions using stacked multiple hourglass networks over cost volume.} The above-mentioned stereo matching approaches can be utilized as the teacher network in our framework.

-\subsection{Monocular Depth Estimation}
+\subsection{Monocular depth estimation}